 Everything we do in ministry should be intentional.
-Intention leads to direction, and God can at least steer a moving ship.
-Lack of intention means we are hoping to get lucky, we’r banking on God to intervene or we just don’t respect the people we serve enough to be intentional.
+Intention leads to direction and God moving ship in order to steer it.
+Lack of intention means we are hoping to get lucky, we’re banking on God to intervene or we just don’t respect the people we serve enough to be intentional.

 As my creative journey continues, I hope to apply these principles to whatever I put into the world be it blog posts, video, podcasts, etc. They will not all be perfect, beautiful, delicious, or creative.

-Others will decide how delicious or how creative something was, but the one thing I can say is that my intention behind it all is to help, to equip, to bless and to inspire.
+Others will decide how delicious or how creative something was, but the one thing I can say is that my intention behind it all is to equip, bless and inspire you.
 That I can control.